 How to Read the Global Open Data Results

-The Global Open data Index (GODI) is a tool to educate civil society and governments about open government data publication.
+The Global Open Data Index (GODI) is a tool to educate civil society and governments about open government data publication.
 We do so through presenting different information, including places scores, ranking, and scores for each data category per place, and comments by our submitters and reviewers.

 Even though we try to make this assessment coherent and transparent as possible, interpreting the results is not always straightforward.
 While open data has a very strict definition, scoring of any index is a discretional action.
 In real life, you can’t be partly open – either the data fit the criteria, or they do not.